-To view this newsletter as a PDF, click here.
+To view this newsletter as a PDF, please click here.

 US-Mexico Border Program, San Diego